williamd1k0/godot-pong-ex/README.md

-# godot-pong
+# Godot Pong EX

-Pong demo focused in the main features of the Godot Engine
+A pong demo focused in the main features of the Godot Engine 2.1.x.

+Base demo was forked from [GodotEngine/Demos](https://github.com/godotengine/godot-demo-projects).

 SFX was made by [Gors](https://gors.bandcamp.com/).

-Music was made by [Pigdev Studio](https://github.com/pigdevstudio)
+Music was made by [Pigdev Studio](https://github.com/pigdevstudio).

 ## Features